nacho-fel/AutomaticAlertGenerator-NER-SA_Implementation/README.md

 ## System Overview

-Given a textual input (e.g., from an article or tweet) and a related image, the system follows this pipeline:
+Given a textual input (e.g., a news article snippet or tweet) and an optional related image, the system follows this pipeline:

-1. **Image Captioning**
+1. **Image Captioning (Multimodal Context)**
-   A pretrained BLIP model generates a textual caption from the image.
+   If an image is provided, a pretrained BLIP model generates a caption that summarizes the visual content.

 2. **Text Fusion**
-   The generated caption is concatenated with the original input text to enrich context.
+   The image caption is concatenated with the original text to enrich context and reduce ambiguity before downstream NLP tasks.

 3. **Named Entity Recognition (NER)**
-   The fused text is processed using a NER model to extract relevant entities (persons, locations, organizations, etc.).
+   The fused text is processed by a NER component to extract key entities (e.g., persons, locations, organizations) for tracking and alert attribution.

-4. **Sentiment Analysis (SA)**
+4. **Sentiment Analysis (BiLSTM + Self-Attention)**
-   A pretrained SA model classifies the overall sentiment as positive, neutral, or negative.
+   A deep NLP classifier (e.g., SA-BiLSTM) predicts the overall sentiment (positive, neutral, or negative) by modeling sequential dependencies and attending to the most informative tokens.

 5. **Alert Generation**
-   The final step takes the entities, sentiment, and text as input and generates a concise one-sentence alert using a language generation model.
+   The extracted entities, predicted sentiment, and enriched text are combined to generate a concise one-sentence alert using a language generation module.

 ---

 ## Repository Structure